 Banks in Mauritius are required to maintain the liquidity coverage ratio in accordance with the Guideline on Liquidity Risk Management.
 The objective of LCR is to promote short-term resilience of the liquidity risk profile of banks by ensuring that banks have an adequate stock of unencumbered High-Quality Liquid Assets ("HQLA") to meet their 30 calendar day liquidity stress scenario.
 The minimum LCR, which is the ratio of high-quality liquid assets to total net cash outflows within the 30-day time horizon, of 60% was introduced on 30 November 2017.
-It will increase to 70% and 80% on 31 January 2018 and 31 January 2019 respectively and reach 100% on 31 January 2020.
+It increased to 70% on 31 January 2018 and will increase to 80% on 31 January 2019 and reach 100% on 31 January 2020.
 Standard Bank Mauritius implemented the LCR requirements as from November 2017 and has maintained its liquidity position above the prudential requirement.